LightSys/eventApp/read_me.txt

 	DATE: mm/dd/yyyy hh:mm:ss
 	NOTIFICATIONS: names must be digits and unique (is this still true?)
 	CONTACTS PAGE ID: 0=textview, 1=listview (list items separated by ':'
 	NAVIGATION: if "nav is null for a page it will not be imported and page will not 		be displayed in nav menu.
+	GENERAL: refresh must be in minutes
+	INFORMATION PAGES: "~" will be replaced with bullet arrow

 	AVAILABLE TITLE ICONS:
 		"ic_contact" -